 What Causes Trypanophobia?

 There is no one proven cause of phobias, and sometimes you might not even know why you have a phobia.
 Still, it is commonly believed that phobias can come from either a traumatic incident or learned behavior from your childhood.
-However, some people also believe that fear of needles could be genetic and thusly something you inherit from birth.
+Researchers have found that fainting after needle sticks, and trypanophobia, sometimes run in families.

 Aside from a pervasive fear or general distaste for needles, some of the specific symptoms can include: